Ishaanbal/OutageAnalysis-Model/README.md

 ## Introduction

-Our dataset covers power outages from the years 2000 to 2016 in the US.
+Our dataset covers power outages in the US from the years 2000 to 2016.
 Power outages due to intentional attacks are on the rise, and we must address them to avoid blackouts.
-In addition, these systems could be exploited by a malicious actor on a more international scale.
+In addition, these systems could be exploited by a malicious actor on an international scale.
 In order to avoid power outages and address this vulernability in our national security, we have to get better at stopping attackers from bringing down our power grid.

 In this project, we decided to study power outages caused by intentional attacks to determine how a power company could avoid outages due to factors like vandalism or sabotage.
 To explore our research question, we looked at plenty of data from our 1534 row dataset.
-We considered factors like when the outage happened (YEAR, MONTH), where the outage happened (U.S._STATE, CLIMATE.REGION, NERC.REGION), why the outage happened (CAUSE.CATEGORY, CAUSE.CATEGORY.DETAIL), and the impact of the outage (OUTAGE.DURATION, CUSTOMERS.AFFECTED).
+We considered factors like when the outage happened (`YEAR`, `MONTH`), where the outage happened (`U.S._STATE`, `CLIMATE.REGION`, `NERC.REGION`), why the outage happened (`CAUSE.CATEGORY`, `CAUSE.CATEGORY.DETAIL`), and the impact of the outage (`OUTAGE.DURATION`, `CUSTOMERS.AFFECTED`).

 ---